McAuliffe, Youngkin clash over abortion, COVID in 1st debate

 Youngkin made the case that it's time for a fresh perspective.

-"Do you want tired old recycled policies from a tired politician?
-Or do you want to embrace someone new, a business leader knows how to create jobs and get things done?" he said.
+“Do you want tired, old recycled policies from a tired politician?
+Or do you want to embrace someone new, a business leader who knows how to create jobs and get things done?” he said.

 Thursday’s debate was moderated by Susan Page, the Washington bureau chief of USA Today, who assertively pressed both candidates when they avoided giving direct answers.
 Page was joined by panelists Bob Holsworth, a veteran Virginia political analyst, and Candace Burns, an anchor for TV station WTVR in Richmond.